prettygirl144/UniLoop/AUTH0_SETUP_GUIDE.md

 1. **Create API**
    - Go to "APIs" in the left sidebar
    - Click "Create API"
-   - Name: "Campus Connect API"
+   - Name: "UniLoop API"
-   - Identifier: `https://campusconnect.app/api` (this will be your audience)
+   - Identifier: `https://uniloop.app/api` (this will be your audience)
    - Signing Algorithm: "RS256"
    - Click "Create"